 A mind that is free from fear is capable of knowing great love and where there is love the Will can do what it will.

 The Effect Of Our Intentions Our intention - an aspect of our personal freedom, contributes to our experience and our intention can be experienced the energy propelling and determining our thoughts, feelings, actions.
 (E.g. are we setting our intentions from our wounded place or adult loving self?)
 Getting clear on what we want - clarity, supports our intention.
-We are free to choose with the intent to protect ourselves from pain (often through control) or with intent to learn about loving.
+We are free to choose with the intent to protect ourselves from pain (often through avoidance or control) or with intent to learn about loving.
 We may have an intention to know, protect or to grow, learn, be curious, which may affect our outcome (see also Taking The Long Way Home).
-Our intentions affect & govern our life, behaviour, roles and feelings, so if we intend to protect against painful feelings, trying to control them we can end up abandoning us, experiencing anxiety, fear, emptiness, guilt, shame, etc. or turn to unhelpful habits or addictions.
+Our moment by moment intentions affect and govern our life, behaviour, roles and feelings, so if we intend to protect against painful feelings, trying to control them we can end up abandoning us, experiencing anxiety, fear, emptiness, guilt, shame, etc. or turn to unhelpful habits or addictions.
 Sometimes we may act unintentionally or unconsciously (including in our relationship).
 These forces can pull us backward, yet also point towards our potential.
 Some of us may struggle in distinguishing the difference between our intention & desire - and the act of willing, doing it & making it happen, or be confident that our intentions are good, not doing damage to ourself or others (e.g. through manipulation, controlling).
 We may also have intent to control others, outcomes, which affects the impact of our will and picked up energetically by others.
 When communicating with others including our partner, we may want to decide upon the nature of our intentions, and if they are good, matching our actions to our conscious intentions.
-Our intentions are our deepest desires which are our primary source of motivation and if our intent is to learn, love ourselves and others - that what we put in, we get out, then this attitude and being honest with ourselves can affect the quality of our will and loving actions.
+Our intentions are our deepest desires which are our primary source of motivation and if our intent and desire is to learn, take responsibility for ourself, love ourselves and others - that what we put in, we get out, then this attitude and being honest with ourselves can affect the quality of our intentions, will and loving actions.

 Willpower - Setting Our Intention Setting our intention when we are in tune with our body acting as an anchor for us especially when love is a motive can be supportive (and can for some reduce anxiety).
 As we connect to our own inner choice, set our intention, the one that really matters, we can access our will, which can be released, and we can directly experience this volition.
 Our intention may also need our determination & discipline to see things through.
-The counselling & psychotherapy can explore the nature of our intentions (see also Conscious & Unconscious Attitudes, Intentions, Expectations), how free our choice is to choose our intent, what lays behind and drives our intentions (e.g. our perceptions, attitude), whether our intentions are sincere, supportive, good, divisive, whether our intentions fade away or we act upon them.
+The counselling & psychotherapy can explore the nature of our intentions (see also Conscious & Unconscious Attitudes, Intentions, Expectations), how free our choice is to choose our intent, what lays behind and drives our intentions (e.g. our perceptions, attitude, elevated emotions, whether our intentions are sincere, supportive, good, divisive, whether our intentions fade away or we act upon them.
 (A challenge for some may be to turn our good intentions into action, without over-thinking them.
 A challenge for others may be to continually engage in the moment through examining what motivates our actions.)
 Our intentions shape our attitude and vice versa.
 Choosing our intentions shapes our experience and for some, setting our intentions on rising each day (e.g. making a conscious intention to be loving, have compassion, courage, speak our truth), aligning the energy of our intentions (whether we are open/closed, loving/unloving, accepting/judgemental, kind/unkind, soft/hard, flexible/unyielding) with our free will, choices, actions, focusing on them, may support us, alongside building, maintaining supportive habits.
-We may also be curious about karma and the nature of our free will - our intentions and life's intentions through everyday experiences, gifts (not necessarily pleasant ones) nudging us towards our purpose.
+We may also be curious about karma and the essence of our free will - our intentions and life's intentions through everyday experiences, gifts (not necessarily pleasant ones) nudging us towards our purpose.
 The counselling may also explore how our feelings (e.g. fear, anger, love), expectations, moods, needs, values, beliefs, thoughts, judgements, etc. inform our intentions, differentiating between how we are and how things should be alongside our responsibility for our intentions notwithstanding unforeseen circumstances, outcomes or that we give inaccurate weighting to consequences.
 And when our intentions are in mind, we may need to align our body and feelings so we live on positive emotions - not from negative ones such as fear, anger, frustrations, etc.

 What this power is I cannot say; all I know is that it exists and it becomes available only when a man is in that state of mind in which he knows exactly what he wants and is fully determined not to quit until he finds it.Alexander Graham Bell